 In a single patient case report, a teenager diagnosed with schizophrenia experienced severe side effects after receiving treatment with conventional antipsychotics.
 The patient was hospitalized and received 4 weeks of CBD treatment at increasing doses of up to 1,500 mg per day.
 The patient showed significant symptom improvement with no adverse side effects.

-Lastly, a 19-year old female patient with a of cannabis addiction received CBD as treatment to eliminate her addiction.
+Lastly, a 19-year-old female patient with a cannabis addiction received CBD as a treatment to eliminate her addiction.
 The patient received 300 mg of CBD on day 1, and 600 mg per day split into two doses from day 2 to day 10.
 On day 11, the patient received only 300 mg of CBD.
-During the treatment the patient did not report any marijuana withdrawal symptoms.
+During the treatment, the patient did not report any marijuana withdrawal symptoms.
 The patient did not experience any anxiety symptoms, dissociative symptoms, or improved sleep quality.

 There’s more information the study goes into regarding the effects of CBD on certain bodily functions as well as animal study results.
 However, those details are not the focus of today’s article.
 Our focus is to highlight the safety and side effect profile of CBD in humans.
 In 2001, the researchers concluded that CBD is well tolerated and safe in humans at high doses as well as with chronic use.

-2017 Review Summary: Update On The Safety And Side Effects Of CBD In Humans
+2017 Review Summary: Update On The Safety And Side Effects Of CBD On Humans

 Detailed Summary Of Findings: 2017 CBD Safety And Side Effect Update Review

-In a well known fear-conditioning anxiety study, 48 participants received 32 mg of CBD.
+In a well-known fear-conditioning anxiety study, 48 participants received 32 mg of CBD.
 This amount of CBD is below levels known to provide anti-anxiety effects.
 CBD was administered either before or after the extinction event of the fear-conditioning experiment.
-Multiple means were utilized to measure the participants levels of anxiety such as Mood Rating Scale, and the Bond & Bodily Symptoms Scale.
-The study found that CBD enhanced the participants ability to overcome the stressful memory the fear-conditioning study was creating for them.
+Multiple means were utilized to measure the participant’s levels of anxiety such as the Mood Rating Scale, and the Bond & Bodily Symptoms Scale.
+The study found that CBD enhanced the participant’s ability to overcome the stressful memory the fear-conditioning study was created for them.
 CBD also showed a trend toward protecting against reinstating the stressful memory the fear-conditioning study created.
 And, on top of that, no side effects were reported during the study.

-In a small double-blind pilot study, individuals addicted to opioids either received CBD at 400 or 800 mg orally, or a placebo.
+In a small double-blind pilot study, individuals addicted to opioids either received CBD at 400 or 800 mg orally or a placebo.
 The administration occurred over 3 consecutive days.
 Opioid craving was induced via specific cues 1-hour after CBD administration.
-The researchers found that subjective opioid craving reduced after a single administration of CBD.
+The researchers found that subjective opioid craving was reduced after a single administration of CBD.
 This effect lasted for 7-days after the last CBD administration, which was the length of the study.
-Another effect that was reported was that participants anxiety levels reduced after treatment with CBD.
+Another effect that was reported was that participants’ anxiety levels were reduced after treatment with CBD.
 However, no adverse side effects were reported in the study.